How To Dispute Unfair Ratings On eBay

 However much you’re not supposed to do it, you really shouldn’t let a buyer leave you negative feedback without leaving them a negative in return.
 Be polite and factual, saying something like “buyer did not give me a fair opportunity to fix their complaint” (note that this is one of the reasons why you should always leave feedback second, or not at all) (note that this is one of the reasons why you should always leave feedback second, or not at all).
 This might not be the ‘nicest’ way to do business on eBay, but it’s the only realistic way to protect your flawless reputation.

-READ ALSO How to Start a Catering Business in South Africa
+READ ALSO How to get a website for free in South Africa

 Don’t worry: retaliatory feedback isn’t against eBay’s rules, despite the fact that it probably should be.
 Anyway, this isn’t just for vengeance; it’s necessary for the next step.